jupyterhub/jupyterhub/docs/source/reference/oauth.md

 ## Key OAuth terms

 Here are some key definitions to keep in mind when we are talking about OAuth.
-You can also read more detail [here](https://www.oauth.com/oauth2-servers/definitions/).
+You can also read more in detail [here](https://www.oauth.com/oauth2-servers/definitions/).

-- **provider**: The entity responsible for managing identity and authorization, always a web server.
+- **provider**: The entity responsible for managing identity and authorization;
+  always a web server.
-  JupyterHub is _always_ an oauth provider for JupyterHub's components.
+  JupyterHub is _always_ an OAuth provider for JupyterHub's components.
-  When OAuthenticator is used, an external service, such as GitHub or KeyCloak, is also an oauth provider.
+  When OAuthenticator is used, an external service, such as GitHub or KeyCloak, is also an OAuth provider.
-- **client**: An entity that requests OAuth **tokens** on a user's behalf, generally a web server of some kind.
+- **client**: An entity that requests OAuth **tokens** on a user's behalf;
+  generally a web server of some kind.
   OAuth **clients** are services that _delegate_ authentication and/or authorization to an OAuth **provider**.
   JupyterHub _services_ or single-user _servers_ are OAuth **clients** of the JupyterHub **provider**.
-  When OAuthenticator is used, JupyterHub is itself _also_ an OAuth **client** for the external oauth **provider**, e.g. GitHub.
+  When OAuthenticator is used, JupyterHub is itself _also_ an OAuth **client** for the external OAuth **provider**, e.g. GitHub.
 - **browser**: A user's web browser, which makes requests and stores things like cookies.
 - **token**: The secret value used to represent a user's authorization.
 This is the final product of the OAuth process.
-- **code**: A short-lived temporary secret that the **client** exchanges for a **token** at the conclusion of oauth, in what's generally called the "oauth callback handler."
+- **code**: A short-lived temporary secret that the **client** exchanges for a **token** at the conclusion of OAuth, in what's generally called the "OAuth callback handler."

 ## One oauth flow

-OAuth **flow** is what we call the sequence of HTTP requests involved in authenticating a user and issuing a token, ultimately used for authorized access to a service or single-user server.
+OAuth **flow** is what we call the sequence of HTTP requests involved in authenticating a user and issuing a token, ultimately used for authorizing access to a service or single-user server.

-A single oauth flow generally goes like this:
+A single OAuth flow typically goes like this:

 ### OAuth request and redirect

-1. A **browser** makes an HTTP request to an oauth **client**.
+1. A **browser** makes an HTTP request to an OAuth **client**.
-2. There are no credentials, so the client _redirects_ the browser to an "authorize" page on the oauth **provider** with some extra information:
+2. There are no credentials, so the client _redirects_ the browser to an "authorize" page on the OAuth **provider** with some extra information:
-   - the oauth **client id** of the client itself.
+   - the OAuth **client ID** of the client itself.
-   - the **redirect uri** to be redirected back to after completion.
+   - the **redirect URI** to be redirected back to after completion.
    - the **scopes** requested, which the user should be presented with to confirm.
      This is the "X would like to be able to Y on your behalf.
 Allow this?" page you see on all the "Login with ..." pages around the Internet.
 3. During this authorize step, the browser must be _authenticated_ with the provider.
    This is often already stored in a cookie, but if not the provider webapp must begin its _own_ authentication process before serving the authorization page.
-   This _may_ even begin another oauth flow!
+   This _may_ even begin another OAuth flow!
-4. After the user tells the provider that they want to proceed with the authorization, the provider records this authorization in a short-lived record called an **oauth code**.
+4. After the user tells the provider that they want to proceed with the authorization, the provider records this authorization in a short-lived record called an **OAuth code**.
-5. Finally, the oauth provider redirects the browser _back_ to the oauth client's "redirect uri" (or "oauth callback uri"), with the oauth code in a url parameter.
+5. Finally, the oauth provider redirects the browser _back_ to the oauth client's "redirect URI" (or "OAuth callback URI"), with the OAuth code in a URL parameter.

-That's the end of the requests made between the **browser** and the **provider**.
+That marks the end of the requests made between the **browser** and the **provider**.

 ### State after redirect

 At this point:

 - The browser is authenticated with the _provider_.
-- The user's authorized permissions are recorded in an _oauth code_.
+- The user's authorized permissions are recorded in an _OAuth code_.
-- The _provider_ knows that the given oauth client's requested permissions have been granted, but the client doesn't know this yet.
+- The _provider_ knows that the permissions requested by the OAuth client have been granted, but the client doesn't know this yet.
-- All requests so far have been made directly by the browser.
+- All the requests so far have been made directly by the browser.
-  No requests have originated at the client or provider.
+  No requests have originated from the client or provider.

 ### OAuth Client Handles Callback Request

-Now we get to finish the OAuth process.
+At this stage, we get to finish the OAuth process.
 Let's dig into what the OAuth client does when it handles the OAuth callback request.